dchaplinsky/thebeast/README.md

 - [ ] Advanced ingest routines: full entity validation with jsonschema and red/green sorting
 - [ ] Advanced ingest routines: regex validation to discard values that do not pass the test?
 - [X] Advanced ingest routines: augmentations/transformations
+- [X] Advanced ingest routines: records transformations
+- [X] Tests for records transformations
+- [X] Tests for the individual resolvers
+- [ ] Tests for the resolver wrappers
+- [ ] Tests for digest routines
 - [ ] Advanced ingest routines: multiprocessing
 - [ ] Tests for advanced digest routines
 - [ ] Basic CLI